Bessie: The Iconic Paver from Cars

 - Who is Bessie in Cars?

-- Bessie's role in the Cars story
+- Bessie's role in the story of Cars

 - The symbolism of Bessie